(Photo © Gigi Cohen)

 GEOSCI 732: Geochemistry of Sediments (3 credit hours)

 An introduction to the chemistry of sediments (chemical sedimentology).
 The objective of this course is to develop a thorough understanding the processes that control the chemistry of marine and lacustrine sediments, with a special emphasis on the theoretical basis for commonly used paleoenvironmental proxies.
 Topics to be covered include: controls on the composition of seawater; sedimentary diagenesis near the sediment-water interface; the description and classification of marine and lacustrine sediments; lithogenous, biogenous, hydrogenous, volcanogenic and cosmogenic sedimentary components; patterns of sediment distribution in the world’s oceans; the measurement of time in the paleoclimate archive; a survey of common isotopic, organic, and elemental (trace, minor, major) proxies for paleoenvironmental change.
-Next offered Fall 2012.
+Next offered Fall 2021.

 GEOSCI 875: Advanced Topics in Geology, Chronostratigraphy (2 credit hours)

 Co-taught with Dr. Bradley Singer.
-Last offered Fall 2010.

 An overview of the mechanisms of cyclic climate change, and a review of the geologic evidence for these climate rhythms.
 We will investigate the theoretical basis for cyclic climate changes on a wide range of timescales (millions of years to decades), with a particular emphasis on the Milankovitch orbital cycles.
 Some specific topics to be covered include: • Regional and global climate responses to orbital-insolation change. • Millennial-scale paleoclimate variability and abrupt climate change during the Pleistocene and Holocene. • Stochastic versus deterministic forcing of climate and sedimentation. • Astrochronology and the geologic time scale. • An introduction to quantitative methods for assessment of cyclic climate change.
-Last offered Fall 2011.
+Next offered Fall 2022.

-COURSES TAUGHT AT UNC-Chapel Hill (January 2006-May 2009):
+Courses taught at UNC-Chapel Hill (January 2006-May 2009):

 GEOL 101: Introductory Physical Geology